 What Types of Organisations Can We Help You Claim Compensation for a Breach of Your Data?

 Whether you’ve suffered a data protection breach by a large or small organisation, we can help you.
 Remember, it’s not just businesses who lose your data.
-We can help you with GDPR data breaches suffered by:
+We can help you with UK GDPR data breaches suffered by:

 - Private businesses